Diarrhea: Causes

 l Vitamin B3 deficiency (niacin)

-l Side effects of drugs (magnesium antacids, some antihypertensives, chemotherapy, quinine)
+l Side effects of drugs (magnesium antacids, some antihypertensives,

 l Radiotherapy